Nikon D610 vs Canon 6D Mark II

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 3 years and 8 months of technical progress since the D610 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the D610 (6 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II emerges as the winner of the match-up (12 : 9 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons